New Family Beginnings

 Girl with pink mask

-Curious about my training in working with parent-child contact problems and reunification therapy?
+Curious about my training in working with parent-child contact problems?
 Click here and go to the “Training” tab for a list of professional education and training I’ve received over the years.
 I love learning and continue to pursue opportunities to deepen my knowledge and understanding of family conflict and the healing of relationships.

-I encourage anyone who has read such reviews to view the postings with sympathy for the children of these parents.
-I also encourage you to contact me directly, via my website, if you would like to learn more about my practice and my approach to working with these very challenging situations.
+If you are considering using my services but are concerned about these reviews, I encourage you to contact me directly, using a contact form on this website or by phone (651-882-6234) if you would like to learn more about my practice and my approach to working with these very challenging situations.

 From Passion to Fury: The brain’s response to rejection